tcgkubra/tcgkubra/README.md

 - 🇨🇳 I am working toward HSK-3 Chinese Language Certification
 - 💻 I am thinking about studying for the AWS Certified Solutions Architect exam

+## Things I struggle with
+- 📈 I set high standards for myself and expect the same from others
+  - If my expections are too high, let me know so we can set appropriate expectations
+- 😠 I can be brutal in code reviews if coding standards are not met

 ## Things I love
 - 🤖 Artificial Intelligence